kiytang/epicodus/README.md

 - Visibility classes
 - Adding Google Fonts

-Earlier (Day 27) I mentioned how we could use the class `.hide`.
-For added customization, Foundation offers a visibility class.
+Earlier (Day 27) I mentioned how we could use `.hide`.
+For added hide/show customization, Foundation offers a visibility classes.

 A example I use below is how one could tailor a website so that:
 - When viewed using a mobile device, the contact information will link directly create a call using the device's call application using `tel:+`